Certificate in Applied Behavior Analysis

 Admission Deadlines:

 At Texas A&M, we offer the coursework necessary to sit for the Board Certified Behavior Analyst (BCBA)® examination*.
-The coursework consists of seven online courses in applied behavior analysis (ABA) and is approved by the Behavior Analyst Certification Board (BACB), Inc.®.
+The Association for Behavior Analysis International has verified the following courses toward the coursework requirements for eligibility to take the Board Certified Behavior Analyst® or Board Certified Assistant Behavior Analyst® examination.
+Applicants will need to meet additional requirements before they can be deemed eligible to take the examination.
 You may complete these courses toward the ABA certificate, whether or not you are interested in becoming a BCBA.

 *Additional requirements apply for national certification.
 Learn more at BACB®.